CalebC44/github-portfolio/_posts/2025-10-7-Secure-Web-Server-Deployment-Scripts.md

 - Can easliy add a IP restirction with (Require IP X.X.X.X OR 192.168.0.0/24)
 - Added a self signed certifciate and forced HTTPS connections only (Only use this if you are not hosting on a public network.
 Instead you can use Let's Encrypt to get a free SSL certificate.

-Step 4 - Implentation of a WAF (mod-securty)
+Step 4 - Implentation of a Web Application Firewall (WAF)
 #### What is a WAF?
-A Web Application Firewall (WAF) is a security tool that monitors, filters, and blocks HTTP and HTTPS traffic between a web application and the internet.
+A WAF is a security tool that monitors, filters, and blocks HTTP and HTTPS traffic between a web application and the internet.
 It acts as a protective layer against common web-based attacks such as SQL injection, cross-site scripting (XSS), and distributed denial-of-service (DDoS) attacks.
 By inspecting and validating incoming requests, a WAF helps ensure that only legitimate traffic reaches the application.

 #### Implementation:
 For this project, I implemented ModSecurity, an open-source WAF known for its flexibility and ease of integration.
 The setup involved downloading the ModSecurity module and integrating it into the Apache Docker container.
 Once configured, ModSecurity analyzed incoming web traffic in real time, applying customizable security rules to detect and block malicious requests.
 This significantly strengthened the web server’s defense against application-layer attacks while maintaining normal user access.